 The wat itself is a 12th century Hindu temple, built in the same period as Angkor.
 The area where you go for blessings is the more recently built and modern pagoda that resides on the same grounds.
 If you venture to look at the wat, don’t be surprised if you’re asked to present an Angkor pass.

-Wat Kesararam is located in central Siem Reap, if you turn left onto Road 6 from Sivatha Boulevard going toward the airport, you can’t miss it, adjacent to the 5-star Sokha Angkor Resort.
+Wat Kesararam is located in central Siem Reap, if you turn left onto Road 6 from Sivatha Boulevard, you can’t miss it, adjacent to the 5-star Sokha Angkor Resort.
 This pagoda is extremely beautiful to behold.
 The gates surrounding and the wat clearly visible on the skyline are pretty pictures amongst the traffic of the area.
 The entire grounds are paved, which makes it seem pristine and tidy.
 The crowning glory of this pagoda is the murals and paintings within, so step out of the chaos and into the calm of Wat Kesararam to enjoy these incredibly preserved and stunning ceiling and wall murals.
 Murals painted on the outside are more subdued and, like the colourful images within, depict stories of the life of Buddha.

 Wat Kesararam is also worth visiting for historical reasons as it served as a security office, prison and even killing field during the Khmer Rouge reign.
 To the right of the main temple, or preah vihear, is an area with stupas and a memorial to those who died during Pol Pot’s regime.

 Important Shrines in Siem Reap

 Siem Reap is also home to two important shrines, both located in the centre of town.
 Locals often visit these places of worship to pray for good luck and prosperity.